 Define your audience.
 The single most important part of planning your strategy is to know your audience.
 Everything you do is going to be geared toward nurturing and growing your audience.

 You should be as detailed as possible when considering who you are trying to reach.
 Think about age, gender, profession, marital status, etc. No detail is too small to be considered.
 Go beyond generalizations.
-You shouldn't be looking for "people who need a lawyer."
-You should be looking for "people in the New York City area who have recently been involved in a traffic accident and might be looking for a personal injury or criminal defense lawyer."

 Select your platform(s).
 If you've created a good profile of your ideal audience, you should be able to pick out the social media platforms they are most likely to use.
 For example, if your audience is made up of professionals, they're likely on LinkedIn and Twitter.
 A different demographic may be on Facebook, Pinterest, and Instagram.